rocky-linux/documentation/docs/guides/dns/nsd_authoritative_dns.md

 ## Conclusion

-While most people use third-party services for DNS, there are scenarios where self-hosting DNS is desired.
-For instance, telecom, hosting and social media companies host a large number of DNS entries where hosted services are undesirable.
+Most people use third-party services for DNS.
+There are scenarios, however, where self-hosting DNS is desired.
+For instance, telecom, hosting, and social media companies host a large number of DNS entries where hosted services are undesirable.

-NSD is one of many open source tools which make hosting DNS possible.
+NSD is one of many open source tools that make hosting DNS possible.
 Congratulations, you have your very own DNS server!
 Cheers!